core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

             | }                                 |
             |                                   |

-          // When (to be) embedded in KUDOS,
+          // When (to be) integrated in KUDOS,
           // CTX_OLD is CTX_A

             |                                   |